NESTCollaboration/nest/README.md

 	a Gaussian fit (S1, S2, and energy) for a mono-energy calibration peak

 * **mode = 2**: "LIMIT" mode.
 It takes 2 arguments:
-	1. A file of NR efficiency vs. energy, which can be provided by real data or by running testNEST or similar code based on it repeatedly and building a new text file.
+	1. A file of NR efficiency vs. energy, which can be provided by real data or by running execNEST or similar code based on it repeatedly and building a new text file.
 The code will perform a smooth fit for you to the efficiency.
 See "LUXRun03_betaEff_Simulated.txt" or "LUXRun03_nrEff_Simulated.txt" for formatting examples.